Italy to host Syrian weapons transfer despite local opposition

 The mayor of the southern Italian city of Brindisi and the governor of the region of Sardinia have both said they would put up a legal and political fight if their ports were chosen for the handover.

-Several criteria are being considered in selecting the port, the government source said, including "its distance from densely populated centers."
+Several criteria are being considered in selecting the port, the government source said, including "its distance from densely populated centres."

 That may exclude Brindisi and the Sardinian regional capital Cagliari, whose ports are located at the heart of those cities.